 Entries for the Digital Signage Awards must be submitted online.
 If you are entering on behalf of a customer, please make sure the customer is aware and approves of your entry.

 If you wish to provide additional support material (for instance if there has been marketing collateral or video work associated with your campaign) please provide a link to YouTube or Vimeo, where the judges can view your material.

 The judges will want to feel fully informed about your activity, so please include whatever you feel is appropriate and relevant for your entry.
-If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, each time you enter.
+If an entry is entered into more than one category, please indicate this clearly, but remember you need to remind the judges of the micro site URL for the support material, in each written submission you enter.

 It is worth stressing that digital signage is highly visual.
 It has to be.
 So, it is tremendously important that you include as many visuals as you can to illustrate what was done and its impact.
 The judges don’t want massive photos, but they’d rather have that than small postcard-sized images that are too small to be useful.
 Bottom line: making it easy for our judging panel to see and understand what you did will only help.
 One or two small photos and a written summary is not a good idea.

 The Digital Signage Awards are international business awards.
-The organizers intend that the competition is open to the whole digital signage industry, but any website that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts advertising, promotion or Internet rules (such as spamming) will be disqualified.
+The organizers have the competition open to the whole digital signage industry, but any website or submitted material that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts advertising, promotion or Internet rules (such as spamming) will be disqualified.
 If an entry is disqualified for any reason the entry fees will not be refunded.

 Time pressures for preparing good entries can be tough.
 If you need a helping hand writing your awards submissions contact Boost Marketing.
 They are experts in preparing awards submissions and act completely independently of any awards scheme.
 There is no financial relationship between the Digital Signage Awards and Boost Marketing: